fabri1983/sgdk-video-player/README.md

 	- At least 34 tiles should be cached = 34*32=1088 bytes
 	- Check for big frames (min 600 tiles?) that at least have cached 34 tiles.
 	- Then in SGDK pre load cached tiles into VRAM for both tile index 1 and 716+1.
-- Try 20 FPS once we make every frame to be unpacked and loaded in up to 3 active display perios (only doable with lot of cached common tiles).
+- Try 20 FPS NTSC (16 FPS PAL).
 So 60/3=20 in NTSC.
 And 50/3=16 in PAL.
+	- update MOVIE_FRAME_RATE at movie_data_consts.h.
-	- edit extract.bat and
+	- update README.md steps 2 and 4.
+	- update videoPlayer in order to do the unpack/load of all the elements along 3 display loops.

 ----